Yijun-Jeon/madcamp_week1/README.md

 implment 3 functionality by each tab

 ## Phone
-implement address in usual android app implement CRUD functionality create new address with create button udpate address by swipping it to left delete address by swipping it to right
+We implement address in usual android app

+* implement 3 functionality in CRUD
+  * **create** new address with create button
+  * **udpate** address by swipping it to left
+  * **delete** by swipping to right address by swipping it to right
-add call functionality
+* add call functionality

 ## Gallery
-show sample images already embedded in our project
+* show sample images already embedded in our project
-can see the image full screened when click that
+* can see the image full screened when click that

 ## Map
-show current location with GPS by Google Map API
+* show current location with GPS by **Google Map API  **
-display your current location as marker when you click button "Get Map Info"
+* display your current location as **marker** when you click button "Get Map Info"

 # Previews
 ## Phone